Super Mario Bros. (film): Visual effects

-Super Mario Bros. innovated and introduced many techniques considered pivotal in the transition from practical to digital visual effects.
-It is the first film to have used the software Autodesk Flame, now an industry standard.
-It is also the first film scanned with a digital intermediate, allowing for the compositing of more than 700 visual effects shots.
-The disintegration effect for the inter-dimensional merge was inspired by the Transporter from Star Trek.
+Super Mario Bros. introduced several techniques considered innovative in the transition from practical to digital visual effects.
+It is the first film to have used the compositing software Flame before it was acquired by Autodesk.
+The film was also the first to be scanned with the Kodak Cineon film scanner to create a digital intermediate, allowing for the compositing of more than 700 visual effects shots.
+The team consisted of both traditional rotoscope artists and digital artists, comprising approximately 30 people in total.